Friday, September 29, 2023

 Jeanie Aithey

 Jeanie Aithey, daughter of James Athya and Jane Wylie, was born on June 26, 1869 in Hutchesontown, Glasgow, Lanark, Scotland.
-She was the oldest child of eight—James Wylie Athya, Isaac Athya, David Athya, Margaret Athya, John D. Athya, Hugh Wylie Athya, a second son named David Athya, and Jeanie Aithey (per her birth certificate).
+She was the youngest child of eight—James Wylie Athya, Isaac Athya, David Athya, Margaret Athya, John D. Athya, Hugh Wylie Athya, a second son named David Athya, and Jeanie Aithey (per her birth certificate).
 Jeanie is my husband’s 2nd great-aunt with their nearest common relatives being her parents.

 Jeanie’s birth certificate shows she was born at home at 117 Hospital Street in Glasgow.
 Technically, her last name was “Athya,” not “Aithey” but that is how it was spelled on her birth certificate, as was the last name of her parents.
 Her father worked as a cotton yarn twister at the time.
 Her birth was registered in Glasgow on July 16.